When Karen Lunn won the AIG Women’s Open at the Woburn Duke’s Course in 1993, she knew she had achieved something special.

 “I remember 1993 like it was yesterday.
 It’s such a wonderful memory to have and I know that anyone who’s ever had that experience will feel exactly the same.
 The feeling is just incredible and it’s something I’ll treasure for the rest of my life.”

-When the AIG Women’s Open returns to Royal Troon in August, the world’s best golfers will all be looking to follow in Lunn’s footsteps, and the Australian believes the desire to claim this trophy is as strong on Tour as for any other.
+The world’s best golfers will all be looking to follow in Lunn’s footsteps at Carnoustie in August, and the Australian believes the desire to claim this trophy is as strong on Tour as for any other.

-Lunn knows better than most the talent on offer in the women’s game, but she also knows how the luck of the draw will play a huge part in South Ayrshire.
+Lunn knows better than most the talent on offer in the women’s game, but she also knows how the luck of the draw will play a huge part in any AIG Women's Open.

 “It all depends on the weather, whether it’s an Open Championship or a Women’s Open Championship, you need the luck on your side.
 When the players go out at 6:30am in the morning, and the last group doesn’t go out until 3:30pm in the afternoon, the weather conditions can vary enormously, so you really do need the luck on your side.

 “I think the women’s game now is so blessed with so many great players from so many different countries.
 It literally could be anyone.
 It’s going to be an amazing event, it really will be.
-The golf course is obviously one of the best golf courses in Britain and I can’t wait!”
+I can’t wait!”